MEXT Scholarships

 Los Angeles, CA 90071 U.S.A.

-2. Deadline - Completed applications must be received by Wednesday, June 7, 2023, 12:00 p.m.
+2. Deadlines – Completed applications must be received by: Tuesday, June 3, 2025, 3:30 p.m.

-3. Exams - In-person written examinations are required of invited applicants are according to the dates below.
+3. Exams – In-person written examinations are required of invited applicants and are according to the dates below.
 (The Consulate General sends invitations by email after evaluating application materials.)

 5. In other matters of the application, please consult the Application Guidelines in the above links.